-Under the retrospective provisions, certain dispositions made by an OE on or after 28 February 2022 will still need to be disclosed (along with information about the OE) to the Registrar at the end of the transitional period even if the OE is not required to register on the OE Register and holds no remaining interest in UK land.
+Under the disclosure obligations, certain dispositions made by an OE on or after 28 February 2022 will still need to be disclosed (along with information about the OE) to the Registrar at the end of the transitional period (31 January 2023) even if the OE is not required to register on the OE Register and holds no remaining interest in UK land.
 There may be a small exception for OEs who became registered proprietor of the relevant qualifying estate pursuant to a Land Registry application made on or before 31 December 1998.